Beat the Unsalted Butter (1 cup) on high speed with a handheld or stand mixer until creamy, about 1 minute.

 The next day, remove the cookie dough from the refrigerator an hour before you intend to start baking.

 Preheat oven to 350 degrees F (176 degrees C).
 Line baking sheets with parchment paper (parchment paper seems to work better than silicone mats for these shortbread cookies).

 Roll the cookie dough into 1-inch balls, making sure they're nice and smooth.
 Make an indentation with your thumb into each ball.
 The dough may crack slightly when you press your thumb into it, but you can pinch the dough back together gently.

-Fill each impression with a scant 1/2 teaspoon of Key Lime Curd (1/2 cup).
+Fill each impression with a scant 1/2 tsp of Jam (1/2 cup).
 Place prepared cookies in the refrigerator for 30 minutes or freeze for 10 minutes – this step is MANDATORY!

 Bake the shortbread thumbprint cookies for 12 to 14 minutes, or until very lightly browned on the edges.
 The cookies will puff up and spread slightly.
 Do not overbake!

-Remove from oven and immediately spoon an additional 1/2 teaspoon of Key Lime Curd (1/2 cup) into each cookie, smoothing it around to fill the indentation evenly.
+Remove from oven and immediately spoon an additional ½ teaspoon Jam (1/2 cup) into each cookie, smoothing it around to fill the indentation evenly.
 Allow the cookies to cool on the baking sheet.
 Cool to room temperature before glazing.

-To make the glaze, whisk together the Powdered Confectioners Sugar (1 cup), Lime Juice (3 tablespoon), Vanilla Extract (1 teaspoon) and Light Corn Syrup (1 teaspoon) until smooth.
-Add more lime juice to thin out or add more powdered sugar to thicken to your desired consistency.
+To make the glaze, whisk together the Powdered Confectioners Sugar (1 cup), Cream (2 tablespoon), Vanilla Extract (1 teaspoon) and Almond Extract (1/2 teaspoon) and Light Corn Syrup (1 teaspoon) until smooth.
+Add more liquid to thin out or add more powdered sugar to thicken to your desired consistency.